SeleniumHQ/selenium-ide/docs/api/commands.md

 ## `verify text`

 Soft assert the text of an element is present.
+The test will continue even if the verify fails.

 <strong>arguments</strong>